Channa argus

 Behind a local shopping center was a tree-lined, four-acre pond.
 An ideal new home?
 The snakeheads, which turned out to be a mating pair, seem to have found it so.
 Two years after they were released there, a fisherman caught a fish he couldn’t identify in that pond and let it go, but not before he took its photo.
 He showed the picture to the state Department of Natural Resources in Annapolis.
 They weren’t concerned until a second one was caught in the same spot, and some babies netted.
 All it would take was one heavy rain to wash some of these fish into a nearby river and from there into Chesapeake Bay.
 For this is an invader with a vengeance: a top-tier predator with a voracious appetite.
 A fish that can live out of water for days, cross mud to find new territory, and eat not just fish but frogs, birds, and small mammals.
 The drastic solution chosen was the piscicide rotenone.
 The kill revealed over a thousand snakeheads, many recently hatched.

 That took care of that particular pond.
 But despite federal legislation banning the import and transport of all snakeheads, they continue to be found in waterways around the country, the result of illegal introductions by humans.
 A population of the fish is now so well established in the Potomac Basin that the first Snakehead Tournament was held in 2011.
+All of the fish analyzed from this system had the same DNA sequence, indicating that the entire population may be the offspring of a single female.

 How to distinguish between the northern snakehead and similar fish: